dotnet/roslyn/docs/compilers/CSharp/Compiler Breaking Changes - post VS2017.md

         }
     }
     ```
-    This is changed to now produce an error that the variable is not definitely assigned.
+    This is changed in 15.6 to now produce an error that the variable is not definitely assigned.